ntutic/json_scrapy/docs/topics/dynamic-content.rst

 However, using `playwright-python`_ directly as in the above example circumvents most of the Scrapy components (middlewares, dupefilter, etc).
-We recommend using `scrapy-playwright`_ for a better integration.
+We recommend using `jscrapy-playwright`_ for a better integration.

 .. _AJAX: https://en.wikipedia.org/wiki/Ajax_%28programming%29
 .. _CSS: https://en.wikipedia.org/wiki/Cascading_Style_Sheets